mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 In any case - these libraries will try to establish logical bi-directional connection to the server using best available transport.

-Unfortunately, I had poor experience with Socket.IO 0.8.x, and was using SockJS for my projects lately, even though implemented [TornadIO2](https://github.com/mrjoes/tornadio2) - Socket.IO server implementation on top of [Tornado](http://tornadoweb.org/) framework.
+Unfortunately, I had poor experience with Socket.IO 0.8.x, and was using [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado) for my projects lately, even though implemented [TornadIO2](https://github.com/mrjoes/tornadio2) - Socket.IO server implementation on top of [Tornado](http://tornadoweb.org/) framework.

 Server Side
 ===========

 Lets go back to the Python.

 Unfortunately, WSGI-based servers can not be used to create realtime applications, as WSGI protocol is synchronous.
-WSGI server can only handle one request at the same time.
+WSGI server can handle only one request at a time.

 Lets check long-polling transport again: